Red Boling Springs, TN

 This cave was on the property of and owned by the Leonard family near Red Boiling Springs, Tennessee.
-As caves go, it's a large one.
+As caves go, it is a large one.
 In fact, the opening of Leonard's Cave is larger than the opening of Mammoth Cave in Kentucky.

-Leonard's Cave, in the 1930's was used as a combination dance and beer hall.
+In the 1930s, Leonard's Cave was used as a combination dance and beer hall.
 It's reported that there was at least one death within the cave during that time frame.